 The MSwDev students have a three-month internship at the end of their programme where they’re typically placed in a local ICT business for a research and development project.
 Avenir thought this was a great opportunity and have taken interns from every cohort (2017 through to 2019) since, all of which they went on hire in permanent roles.
 Read more?

 Talk to Us!

-This is a unique opportunity to engage with the next generation of tech professionals and we welcome all organisations to take us up on it.
+Do you want to get involved and help our students?
+It is a unique opportunity to engage with the next generation of tech professionals and we welcome all organisations to take us up on it.

 Please contact us with your questions and we look forward to working with you!